 The project consists of all work necessary to complete the design and construction for removal of the toll facilities along US 278 Cross Island Parkway and on the Westbound Cross Island Parkway on-ramp and the Eastbound Cross Island Parkway off-ramp at the Marshland Road interchange.
-In addition, the project will include pavement reconstruction of mainline Cross Island Parkway and interchange ramps along with roadway realignment between the Marshland Road interchange and the bridge over Broad Creek.
-Work will also include the realignment of a section of the one-way bike path near the administration building to eliminate the sharp back-to-back curves and provide a smooth transition.
+In addition, the project will include pavement reconstruction of mainline Cross Island Parkway and mill and fill of the interchange ramps along with roadway realignment between the Marshland Road interchange and the bridge over Broad Creek.
+Limits of mainline reconstruction/realignment and mill and fill on ramps shall encompass the entire limits of the Marshland Road interchange and ramps as shown in Attachment B. Work will also include the realignment of a section of the one-way bike path near the administration building to eliminate the sharp back-to-back curves and provide a smooth transition.
 Work also includes providing a bicycle path from Marshland Road to the Broad Creek Bridge.
-Alignment of path shall be west of the Marshland Road Eastbound on-ramp and US 278 mainline.
+Alignment of path shall be west of the Marshland Road Eastbound on ramp and US 278 mainline.
+Work will include mill and fill operations on mainline and ramp travel lanes and shoulders from the end of the reconstruction limits to US 278 Business as shown in Attachment B. Ramps along Gumtree and Sol Blatt Jr. will be milled and filled to the signalized intersection in accordance with the limits shown in Attachment B.